28 May Shipping to Canada’s Territories

 With this in mind, close coordination with airlines is essential to successful shipping, and communicate frequently with carriers to ensure the parcel is — quite literally — signed, sealed, and delivered, despite the long and often complicated trek.
 In the case of land-locked islands, we often fill up containers and place them on barges in August, which means the citizens and businesses of these territories may only receive shipments during select months/timeframes each year.

 Understandably, shipping products across such expansive terrain becomes a rather costly expenditure, which also explains why the cost of living in Nunavut is among the highest in the country.
-Air cargo is notoriously the most expensive option, and is often only utilized for select cargo or in emergency/time-constrained situations
+Air cargo is notoriously the most expensive option and is often only utilized for select cargo or in emergency/time-constrained situations

 Although some companies may place limitations on their shipping capabilities due to these challenges, many brands are still willing to service these remote populations.
 From personal goods to groceries, household items and furniture, construction equipment and more, select providers work alongside transportation management companies like ours to service these norther territories by air or sea.
-Mactrans Logistics now offer services to Yukon, North West Territories and Nunavut.
+Mactrans Logistics now offers services to Yukon, North West Territories and Nunavut.

 Fortunately, the proposed development of a new deepwater port in 2021 has provided Nunavut locals and logistic providers, that the delays and complications so commonly experience throughout this unique supply chain will soon be a thing of the past.